danielc92/javascript-crash-course/README.md

 ### Arrays
 - Arrays can be created using closed brackets of via the `Array` class
-- Synomous with lists from `python`
+- Synonymous with lists from `python`
 - Arrays can contain multiple data types
 - Arrays can be nested
 - Arrays start at `0` index